DrC0okie/HEIG_CLD_Labo1/README.md

 ### Make a snapshot of our volume

-From the EC2 bashboard we navigate to `Elastic Block Store` -> `Volumes` and select the volume we created.
+From the EC2 dashboard we navigate to `Elastic Block Store` -> `Volumes` and select the volume we created.
 Then, from the `Action` drop down button, select `Create snapshot`.
 We give our snapshot a name and click on the `Create snapshot` button.
 Now we can see the newly created snapshot on `Elastic Block Store` -> `Snapshots`.
 We must wait until it has the `completed` status.

 Now we will write more data to the disk to validate that our snapshot represent an older version of our disk: